 Assuming that you’ve earned a bachelor’s degree and are working in the financial services field in some capacity, you’re already ahead.
 You might pursue an advanced degree, such as an MBA, but that’s not necessarily a requirement to advance your career in investment management.

 You will, however, need to ensure that you have the proper licensing and credentials.
-That can include the following:
+That includes FINRA securities licenses as well as designations granted by third-party organizations.
+Here are some of the licenses and credentials you may consider pursuing as an investment manager.

 Frequently Asked Questions (FAQs)